georgen2805/au_psych/README.md

 # au_psych
-Experiment codes of Lab in Psychology course at Ahmedabad University
+Experiment codes for Lab in Psychology course at Ahmedabad University